 • The thought that I’m wasting my time.
 And my husbands hard-earned money.

 • The thought that I’m not as good as them.
-After all, although I’m a hard-core Jesus fan, I don’t listen to Christian music much of the time.
-I like Aerosmith.
+After all, although I’m a hard-core Jesus fan, I don’t often listen to Christian music.
+I like Motley Crue.
 And Heart.
+Sometimes, even, with a glass of wine.

 Yup.
 All of that went on that plane ride with me.
 But as burdensome as those were, there was another, even heavier, piece of baggage that went along for the ride: